Creating a migration file for the Copy Migration feature

 The SYSCOPY and BMCXCOPY rows and metadata for the selected spaces are written to the designated sequential file.
 The metadata describes each table space with the information needed to translate OBIDs on the target system and to do checks during importing.

 For XML spaces, strings are encoded, and the encoding is saved in SYSIBM.SYSSTRINGS.
 The encoding might be different on different Db2 subsystems.
-BMC AMI Copy EXPORT saves the information necessary to translate the strings in the migration file.
+Using the BMC AMI Copy EXPORT saves the information necessary to translate the strings in the migration file.

 Example